maiziezhoulab/Maiziezhoulab.github.io/_pages/LabNews.md

 - **Aug.
 28, 2022**
   Maizie has been invited to give a colloquium talk titled *“Methods for characterizing structural variants with high-throughput sequencing data”* on Friday, November 18, 2022, at the Department of Computer Science of Florida State University.
 - **Apr.
 18, 2022**
- Maizie was invited to give a talk on April 22 at the 6th Annual Translational and Transformative Informatics Symposium (ATTIS), sponsored by the UAB Informatics Institute and the Center for Clinical and Translational Science, titled *“Methods for characterizing structural variants with high-throughput sequencing data”*.
+ Maizie was invited to give a talk on April 22 at the 6th Annual Translational and Transformative Informatics Symposium (ATTIS), sponsored by the University of Alabama at Birmingham (UAB) Informatics Institute and the Center for Clinical and Translational Science, titled *“Methods for characterizing structural variants with high-throughput sequencing data”*.
 - **Jan.
 25, 2022**
  Maizie was invited to present a research seminar at the Bioengineering Department of the University of Toledo on Friday, April 1, 2022, titled *“Methods for characterizing structural variants with high-throughput sequencing data”*.
 - **Dec.
 13, 2021**